keith471/520_proj/TYPE.md

 ## TODO
-- throw errors in getSymbolType --> make sure this is complete
 - perform a second pass to check for function returns

 - improve assertion methods to print out alias to (alias to etc)